- Fund on hold: pending a review of the program and additional funds.

 Reimbursement/payment will only be honored for the publication matching the information provided in the application for funds.
 For approved charges that are not claimed within six months, the Library will contact you to determine if the funds are still needed.

 N.B.
 The UCSF Open Access Publishing Fund is a pilot program and is subject to internal funding constraints.
 If demand exceeds the amount of available funds, the Library reserves the right to revise the funding caps for any unapproved applications.
-The pilot will be carried out so long as funds remain, or until pilot period ends on December 31, 2013.
+The pilot period runs through December 31, 2013, or so long as funds remain.

 Feedback: Your feedback about this fund and pilot is invaluable to our evaluation, so we will send a brief survey to all participants.